SophieLAPIDOC/sophielapidoc.github.io/docs/initial-setup.md

 For detailed instructions, refer to [Clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) on GitHub Docs.

 ## Test the json-server
-**Note:** This example assume your deveopement environement is Windows.
-On other development environement, you may want to use the `cmd` tool instead of GitBash.
+**Note:** This example assumes your deveopement environement is set up Windows.
+On other development environement, you may want to use the CommandPrompt tool instead of GitBash.

 1. Open GitHub Desktop.
 2. Ensure **Current repository** is set to cloned copy of WOOF!